gocardless/statesman/README.md

 ```

 #### `Model.in_state(:state_1, :state_2, etc)`
 Returns all models currently in any of the supplied states.
-Prior to 1.0 this ignored all models in the initial state, and the `initial_state` class method was not required.

 #### `Model.not_in_state(:state_1, :state_2, etc)`
 Returns all models not currently in any of the supplied states.
-Prior to 1.0 this always excluded models in the initial state, and the `initial_state` class method was not required.

 ## Frequently Asked Questions